Are Ghanaians ready to take advantage of the new right to information law? | DW | 30.01.2020

 Meanwhile, the government has yet to set up structures — such as an appeals information commission or ombudsman — to facilitate the processes for review in case of the refusal of an information request.

-"The board is not a prerequisite for you applying for information, you can apply now and if you are displeased by the response within a 14-day period, your next level of resort is the head of the institution, Information minister, Kojo Oppong Nkrumah, said in a radio.
+"The board is not a prerequisite for you applying for information, you can apply now and if you are displeased by the response within a 14-day period, your next level of resort is the head of the institution, Information Minister Kojo Oppong Nkrumah said on radio.

 "And if again you are displeased with the response then you can apply to the RTI commission.
 We have completed the processes for the role out of the commission itself, we are just awaiting the date fort he formal inauguration."